 Loan vs. Securities

-Bank rate is usually meant for dealing with the loans, whereas the repo rate is the rate meant for dealing with the securities.
+The bank rate is usually meant to deal with the loans, whereas the repo rate is the rate for dealing with the securities.

-In the case of repo rate, the underlying security is government security.
-Moreover, the securities that the commercial bank sells act as collateral as these remain with the central bank until commercial bank repurchase it.
+In the case of the repo rate, the underlying security is government security.
+Moreover, the securities that the commercial bank sells act as collateral as these remain with the central bank until the commercial bank repurchases them.
 On the other hand, there is no collateral in the bank rate.

 There is a repurchase agreement in the repo rate.
 No such agreement is in the bank rate.